United-Codes/cloudofficeprint-python/README.md

 To install the APEX Office Print Python package, you can type in your terminal:
 `pip install apexofficeprint`

 You also need to have the requests-library installed (https://docs.python-requests.org/en/master/).
-This can be installed in your terminal:
+This can be installed through your terminal:
 `pip install requests`

 # Usage